“If I could only give one piece of advice to my friends, it would be this.”

 What you eat matters.
 You no longer eat chocolate and Coca Cola.
 Now you go for bananas and water.
 You take better care of your health: eat the rest of the fruits on your kid’s plate, plant a vegetable garden to have fresh seasoning, no sodas during the week.
 A child gives you an extra 25 years of longevity.

 You confront your dark side.
-Your kid decides to bring out his worst side by putting up a scene throws in the supermarket because he wants those cookies.
+Your kid decides to bring out his worst side by throwing a scene in the supermarket because he wants those cookies.
 You feel like screaming.
 You see yourself as aggressive, impatient, and authoritarian.
 And so you discover that it is only for love and with love that you educate yourself.
 You learn to take a deep breath, crouch down, reach out to your child, and see the situation through his tiny little eyes.

 A son makes you a more prudent person.
 You will never drive without a seatbelt, because now you know you shouldn’t die too soon… Who would take care and love your children like you do if you’re not there?!
 A child makes you want to be alive.